lynchborg/ezdc/README.md

 For easily setting up tests that rely on services in a docker-compose.yml

+Do you want your tests to be setup with:

+- `docker compose pull`
+- `docker compose build`
+- `docker compose up`
+- Some logic to know containers are ready
+- YOUR TESTS HERE

+  Followed by
+- `docker compose down` ?

+Yes?
+Then we've got you covered.
+No?
+Make a P.R.

 Wrap you `m.Run()` and `dctest` will take care of spinning up your containers and checking that they're ready before running your tests.